dl-solarity/hardhat-migrate/README.md

 </tr>
 </table>

-The detailed migration report with all information about transactions is automatically saved in the `./cache` folder.
+The detailed migration report with all information about transactions is automatically saved in the `./cache` folder in either Markdown (.md) or JSON (.json) format based on the `reportFormat` configuration.

 ## Documentation